A plugin may depend on classes from other plugins, either bundled, third-party, or by the same author.

 Bundled and Other Plugins

-For bundled and non-public plugins, locate the plugin's main JAR file containing META-INF/plugin.xml descriptor with
+When using DevKit and for non-public plugins, locate the plugin's main JAR file containing META-INF/plugin.xml descriptor with

 <id> tag (or